brookhong/Surfingkeys/README.md

     deleteSession works

+## Repeats action by pressing number before mapkey

+If you need repeat some action several times, just press a number before mapkey, such as `3d`, which will scroll down 3 pages.
+Repeats also works for Tab navigation, for example, you're now on the 1st Tab, and you want to switch to the 4th Tab,

+* press `3R` to achieve that
+* `3E` will switch back to 1st Tab.

+Another example to move one Tab, say, you're on the 12th Tab of 23 tabs.

+* `11<<` will move current tab to beginning.
+* `10>>` will move current tab to end.

+Usually, you need not count the number, you just prefix a large number such as `99<<`, if you want to move a tab to beginning or end.

 ## Hotkey to toggle Surfingkeys

 By default, `alt-s` will toggle Surfingkeys for current page.
 When Surfingkeys is turned off, all mappings stop working except the hotkey.
 To change hotkey, use settings below: